 Duration and college credits

-The studio is offered to 3rd, 4th and 5th year students each year during the winter intersession and in the summer from July to August, each time with a different theme.
+The studio is open to students at the Bachelor and Master levels.
+Undergraduate students must have completed the second year of their studies.
+It is offered each year from the 2nd week of January to mid-February and from the end of June to the start of August, each time with a different theme.
 It can be taken for credit as a four-week elective course or a six-week semester studio.
-Credit is awarded by Hellenic American University.
+Credits are awarded by Hellenic American University.

 The program is offered in collaboration with and taught by Kalliope Kontozoglou, a Greek architect and educator.
-She is assisted by Daniela Simon, an Italian-Australian architect.
+She is assisted by Daniela Simon, an Italian-Australian architect and educator.

 Image: Image by Joshua Cobb-Diamond, former student in the International Design Studio